awoldt/pg-schema-clone/readme.md

 This is a easy-to-use cli tool for cloning entire postgres schemas from a source database to a target database.
-It clones:
+It can also copy table data from a source database.
+This tool will clone:
 - tables
 - columns
 - views